 Literal grade Grade point Evaluative descriptor ECTS A+ 4.5 Excellent overall. Α Demonstrates an excellent grasp of the subject matter.
 Excellent capacity for original and creative enquiry.
 Excellent ability to critically evaluate, analyse, synthesise and integrate complex information.
 Excellent communication skills.
-In addition, exceptional in at least one of the above. Α 4 Excellent overall. Α ^ 7 Demonstrates an excellent grasp of the subject matter. ^ Excellent capacity for original and creative enquiry.
-Excellent ability to critically evaluate, analyse, with asian and integrate asymptotic formation. synthesise and integrate complex information.
+In addition, exceptional in at least one of the above.

+^ 1 Eventiont averall Λ Α 4 Excellent overall. Α Demonstrates an excellent grasp of the subject matter.
+Excellent capacity for original and creative enquiry.
+Excellent ability to critically evaluate, analyse, synthesise and integrate complex information.
 Excellent communication skills.
 B+ 3.5 Very good overall. В Demonstrates a very good grasp of the subject matter.
 Very good capacity for original and creative enquiry.
 Very good ability to critically evaluate, analyse, synthesise and integrate complex information.
 Very good communication skills.
 In addition, excellent in at least one of the above but overall performance deemed to be very good. В 3 Very good overall. В Demonstrates a very good grasp of the subject matter.
 Very good capacity for original and creative enquiry.
 Very good ability to critically evaluate, analyse, synthesise and integrate complex information.
 Very good communication skills.
 C+ 2.5 Good overall. С Demonstrates a good grasp of the subject matter.
 Good capacity for original and creative enquiry.
 Good ability to critically evaluate, analyse, synthesise and integrate complex information.
-Good communication skills In addition, very good in at least one of the above but overall performance deemed to be good. С 2 Good overall. С Demonstrates a good grasp of the subject matter.
+Good communication skills In addition, very good in at least one of the above but overall performance deemed to be good. С 2 Good overall. С • Demonstrates a good grasp of the subject matter.
 Good capacity for original and creative enquiry.
 Good ability to critically evaluate, analyse, synthesise and integrate complex information.
-Good communication skills D+ 1.5 Satisfactory overall.
-D ٠ ا 1.5 Demonstrates a satisfactory grasp of the subject D matter but limited grasp in some areas Satisfactory capacity for original and creative enquiry.
+Good communication skills D± 1 5 Satisfactory overall.
+D D+ 1.5 1.5 • U Demonstrates a satisfactory grasp of the subject matter but limited grasp in some areas. matter but limited grasp in some areas Satisfactory capacity for original and creative enquiry.
 Satisfactory ability to critically evaluate applying.
-Satisfactory ability to critically evaluate, analyse, synthesise and integrate information.

-D 1 Adequate.
-Achievement of all threshold standards but grasp of some subject areas and graduate attribute development may be more limited.
-D MF 0.5 Marginal fail.
-Performance just below the threshold standard.
+Satisfactory ability to critically evaluate, analyse, synthesics and integrate information. synthesise and integrate information.
+Satisfactory communication skills D 1 Adequate.
+D Achievement of all threshold standards but grasp of some subject areas and graduate attribute development may be more limited.
+MF 0.5 Marginal fail.
+FX Performance just below the threshold standard.
 A reasonable expectation that a pass is achievable by reassessment without the need to repeat the module.

-FX F 0 Performance well below the threshold level.
+F 0 Performance well below the threshold level.
 Some limited evidence of achievement of the outcomes.
-F NS No assessments submitted or no evidence of achievement of the outcomes.
+NS No assessments submitted or no evidence of achievement of the outcomes.